Bloomington, Minnesota: Theater

 Artistry is a professional theater and visual arts nonprofit that produces musicals and plays in the 366-seat Schneider Theater at the municipally owned and operated Bloomington Center for the Arts.

 The Theater program at Normandale Community College presents five productions during the academic year.

 The high school theater companies at Jefferson and Kennedy each stage three full length productions, a one-act, and a combined fifth production in the summer, annually.

 Visual arts

 Artistry curates two galleries in the Bloomington Center for the Arts.

 Mhiripihri Gallery features Zimbabwean sculpture in a 3000 sqft gallery.

-Major public art works
+Public art

-Noted muralist Erik Pearson's 2007 work "Creating Together" adorns the flyloft of the theater at Bloomington Center for the Arts.
-Pearson also created the mural "Science and Nature" in the city's South Loop district.
+Muralist Erik Pearson's 2007 work "Creating Together" adorns the flyloft of the theater at Bloomington Center for the Arts.
+Pearson also created the mural "Science and Nature" in the city's South Loop district, at the Bass Ponds trailhead entrance.